GET A 15% OFF COUPON CODE FOR MY SHOP WHEN YOU SUBSCRIBE!

 • Locate an exercise or activity that would work well with your students.

-• Search on YouTube for “meditation music for kids” or “guided meditation for kids” (watch the video prior to playing it in your classroom, of course).
+• Search YouTube for “meditation music for kids” or “guided meditation for kids” (watch the video before playing it in your classroom, of course).

 • An entire mindfulness and meditation product can be found here.
-It includes instructional pages as well as a number of exercises (some activities include guided scripts).
+It includes instructional pages and a number of exercises (some with guided scripts).

 • Get your hands on other age-appropriate scripts or activities through Amazon or Teachers Pay Teachers.